karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 <span class='menu'>Eclipse : preferences</span>

 In the <span class='tab'>Preferences</span> window that opens, click the PyDev expansion icon (\>) in the menu to the left.
 In the expanded sub-list click the expansion icon for <span class='button'>Interpreters</span> and click <span class='button'>Python interpreter</span>.
-In the window that opens, click the <span class='button'>New</span> button in the upper right corner.
+In the window that opens, click the <span class='button'>Browse for python/pypy exe</span> button in the upper right corner.
 The dialog window <span class='tab'>Select Interpreters</span> opens.

-Give an <span class='textbox'>Interpreter Name</span> that you remember (could be anything) like 'Python 2.7 Anaconda2'.
-In the <span class='textbox'>Interpreter Executable</span> text box you have to give the link to your Anaconda Python executable.
+#### Virtual environment python Interpreter

+If you have setup a [Conda virtual environments](../conda-environ), the preferred method, click <span class='button'>Browse</span> button next to the textbox <span class='textbox'>Interpreter Executable</span>.
+Navigate to the virtual environment you created (e.g. ../anaconda3/envs/geoimagine001/bin/python3.7) and choose that file.
+Then edit the textbox <span class='textbox'>Interpreter Name</span> to something like 'Python3.7 geoimagine001'.

+#### Anaconda base environment

+If you did not setup a virtual Python environment you can use the Anaconda default (or 'base') environment as your Python interpreter.
 Click the <span class='button'>Browse</span> button and navigate to where you [installed Anaconda](../setting-up-anaconda/index.html), and drill down to the Python executable:

-<span class='file'>'path'/Anaconda2/bin/python</span>
+<span class='file'>'path'/Anaconda3/bin/python</span>

 where 'path' is path you choose for installing Anaconda.

+### Apply the selected interpreter

-Click <span class='button'>Finish/OK</span>, and the dialog window <span class='tab'>Selection Needed</span> appears.
+Regardless of which interpreter you selected, click <span class='button'>Finish/OK</span>, and the dialog window <span class='tab'>Selection Needed</span> appears.
 Accept the default selection (all listed items), and click <span class='button'>Finish/OK</span> again.
 All the selected Libraries and their associated Packages will be linked to your project, and show up in the lower frame of the <span class='tab'>Preferences</span> window.
 When finished, click <span class='button'>Apply and Close</span>.

 After the interpreter configuration is finished you will get back to the workbench main window and its panes.
 They will be updated when you tell <span class='app'>Eclipse</span> that you are starting a PyDev project, do not worry about them yet.